 3. Providing a Better User Experience

 One of the things that users love about apps is their superior functionality over mobile websites.
 Most apps offer optimized animations, intuitive design, and faster speeds compared to their mobile website counterparts.
-Instant Apps present an opportunity to present consumers with your brand’s best experience — without having to download your app to get it.
+Android Instant Apps present an opportunity to present consumers with your brand’s best experience — without having to download your app to get it.

 4. Increasing Discoverability

-Because Instant Apps allow your app content to be accessible outside of your app — and not hidden within it — users have a greater chance of finding your business.
+Because Instant Apps allow your content to be accessible outside of your app — and not hidden within it — users have a greater chance of finding your business.
 With the option to have your app served up in search results like any other site on the web, Instant Apps can increase traffic and bring your business new consumers who wouldn’t have found your app otherwise.

 Plus, They’re Pretty Simple to Implement

-All you have to do to get going with Instant Apps is to update your existing app.
+All you have to do to get going is to update your existing app.
 According to Google, Instant Apps use “the same Android APIs, the same project, the same source code.”
 Since there is no need to create a new, separate app, a skilled developer could likely update your app to an Instant App within a day or two.

 1. Making Your App Less Sticky